Pakistan Socialist Party: East Pakistan

-In East Pakistan, the party membership was predominately Hindu.
+In East Bengal, the party membership was predominately Hindu.
 In March 1950, during the language riots, the party office in Dacca was attacked by a mob.
 The office secretary was killed.
-In its aftermath, around 300 party members left East Pakistan for India.
+In its aftermath, around 300 party members left East Bengal for India.
 Amongst those who remained in East Pakistan, several were jailed by Pakistani authorities.

-Just ahead of the 1954 elections to the East Bengal Assembly, the jailed party members from East Pakistan were released.
+Just ahead of the 1954 East Bengal Legislative Assembly election, the jailed party members from East Pakistan were released.
 The party contested the elections as part of the United Front.
-Four party members were elected to the Assembly.
+Four party members stoods as candidates, and all were elected to the Assembly.
 Three of them were elected from seats reserved for religious minorities, contesting as part of the Minorities United Front.
 The three Hindu legislators elected were Maharaj Trailokyanath Chakravarty, Pulin De and Deben Ghosh.
 One Muslim party member, Moulana Altaf Hussain, was elected on an Awami League ticket.

 Whilst the electoral fortunes of the party in East Pakistan was highly dependent on the reservations for minority communities, the party politically opposed communal reservation of assembly seats.